-- 2.1 For the Finance and Management Committee to review the budget proposals and resultant likely General Fund revenue budget Housing Revenue Account (HRA) budget and Capital Programmes for 2024/25 and approve the details contained within this report for consultation with the Council's relevant Committees, ratepayers and the public, as part of the Council's own budget process and statutory and wider consultation. - 2.2 This report is divided into several sections with corresponding appendices, which are summarised below for ease:
+- 2.1 For the Committee to scrutinise the draft budget proposals presented to the Finance and Management Committee on the 23rd November 2023. - 2.2 The detailed budget proposals were reported for consideration by each of the Council's Policy Committees prior to this Committee.
+In addition, the Finance and Management Committee will consider consolidated proposals and the updated Medium-Term Financial Plam (MTFP) on the 15th February 2024. - 2.3 Draft budget proposals and resultant likely General Fund revenue budget Housing Revenue Account (HRA) budget and Capital Programmes for 2024/25 details are contained within this report for consultation with the Council's relevant Committees, ratepayers and the public, as part of the Council's own budget process and statutory and wider consultation. - 2.4 This report is divided into several sections with corresponding appendices, which are summarised below for ease: